weonyuan/mcginntunes/README.md

-# mcginndog
+# mcginntunes
-THE REALEST APP.
+Dedicated to the mcginndogg.